Welcome to Ventura Sailing Club

 Club Meetings are held on the second Tuesday of each month at 6:30 PM.
 Click here for more information.

-THE ENTRY: The race is open to all racers, whether they are members of a yacht club or not.
-The entry fee is $30 for non-Ventura Sailing Club members and $20 for VSC members. ($5 discount for USSA members).
-In order to receive or be counted in the “Highpoints” credits for this race, you must be a member of a yacht club and have a valid PHRF certificate.
+This race is part of the “Highpoints” series and open to all racers, whether they are members of a yacht club or not.
+But in order to receive or be counted in the “Highpoints” credits for this race, you must be a member of a yacht club and have a valid PHRF certificate.
 The course: Mandalay buoy to Frenchy’s Cove on Anacapa Island, then back to Mandalay buoy, and then to Ventura Harbor……it’s a reach, reach…….quite a run.

 Ventura Sailing Club is located in Ventura, California.
 With two public harbors and close proximity to the Northern Channel Islands, this area is often referred to as the “Gateway” to the Channel Islands.
 The Santa Barbara Channel is also well known for its challenging and diverse sailing conditions; the area has even been used as a training ground for America’s Cup competitors.